7 Royal Icing Mistakes and How To Fix Them

 7. Add the bug trail using an edible food marker.

-8. Finally some edible glitter.
+8. Finally lightly dust with edible glitter.

-#7 Practice Designs Before You Pipe on Cookies
+#7 Practice Designs Before You Pipe On Cookies

 royal icing troubleshooting